brianbuie/node-kit/README.md

 ## Class: Fetcher

-Fetcher provides a quick way to set up a basic API connection with options applied to every request
+Fetcher provides a quick way to set up a basic API connection with options applied to every request.
 Includes basic methods for requesting and parsing responses

 ```ts